MarieLynneBlock/DjangoGirls-CodeCoachPreparation/003 Introduction to Python/README.md

 ## Python prompt

-We want to open up a Python console, so type in `python` on Windows or `python3` on Mac OS/Linux and hit `enter`.
+Open up a Python console, so type in `python` on Windows or `python3` on Mac OS/Linux and hit `enter`.

 ```
 $ python3